neetitomar100/superstore-data-analysis-sql-powerbi/README.md

 ## Project Overview

+This project analyzes the **Superstore retail dataset** to uncover key business insights related to sales performance, profitability, customer behavior, and product performance.

-This project analyzes the **Superstore Sales dataset** using **SQL for data analysis** and **Power BI for interactive data visualization**.
+The analysis was performed using **SQL (PostgreSQL)** for data exploration and **Power BI** for building an interactive dashboard.

-The goal of this project is to extract business insights such as sales performance, customer behavior, product profitability, and return patterns.
+The goal of this project is to demonstrate how data analytics can help businesses make better decisions regarding **sales strategy, product performance, and operational efficiency**.

-This project demonstrates practical **Data Analyst skills** including data querying, business KPI analysis, and dashboard development.

 ---

 # Tools & Technologies Used

-* **SQL (PostgreSQL)** – Data cleaning and analysis
+• SQL (PostgreSQL) – Data exploration and business analysis
-* **Power BI** – Data visualization and dashboard creation
-* **Excel / CSV Dataset** – Data source
+• Power BI – Interactive dashboard and data visualization
+• CSV Dataset – Raw dataset imported into PostgreSQL
+• Excel – Documentation of DAX measures used in the dashboard
-* **GitHub** – Project documentation and version control
+• GitHub – Project hosting and documentation

 ---

-# Dataset Description
+# Dataset Overview

-The project uses the **Superstore dataset** which contains:
+The dataset contains retail order data including:

-* Orders data
+* Orders
+* Customers
-* Returned orders data
+* Products
+* Shipping information
-* Regional manager data
+* Sales and Profit data

-Main fields include:
+Key columns include:

-* Order ID
 * Order Date
 * Customer Name
 * Product Name